HSF/hsf.github.io/_gsocproposals/proposal_Geant4RK.md

 Working implementation of:

 * improved alternative error control methods for RK integration, and/or
-* integration methods which combine different methods, e.,g.
-RK methods of different order for improved performance.
+* integration methods which combine different methods, e.g. RK methods of different order for improved performance.

 ## Requirements
 This project requires prior exposure to Numerical Analysis and familiarity with either C++, C or Java programming.
 Exposure to either numerical methods for solving Ordinary Differential equations (ODEs) or tools for analysing data such as ROOT or R will be valuable.
 Both programming skill and knowledge of numerical methods for ODEs will be improved by undertaking this project.